-While a process could theoretically submit work to the DSA by manually preparing descriptors and submitting them via special instructions, this approach can be cumbersome.
-Hence, Intel Data Mover Library (Intel DML) exists to streamline this process.
 Despite some limitations, such as the lack of support for DWQ submission, this library offers an interface that manages the creation and submission of descriptors, as well as error handling and reporting.
-The high-level abstraction offered enables compatibility measures, allowing code developed for the DSA to also execute on machines without the required hardware [10, Sec.
+The high-level abstraction offered, enables compatibility measures, allowing code developed for the DSA to also execute on machines without the required hardware [10, Sec.
 High-level C++ API, Advanced usage].
-Section 2.4 provides an overview and example pseudocode for usage of Intel DML.